Joseph Kearney: Honors

 In 1991, Joe Kearney was nominated by the National Association of Collegiate Directors of Athletics (NACDA) to be its recipient of the Corbett Award, which is the highest honor in university sports administration.
 The Western Athletic Conference presents the Joe Kearney Award to the top male and female athlete each year—an award that has been given annually since the 1991–92 academic year.
 In July 2014, Kearney was selected for induction into the University of Washington Husky Hall of Fame.
 Further, in May 2020, Kearney was inducted into the State of Washington Sports Hall of Fame for his long career in high-school and university athletics within the state.

 Later life and family

-Kearney retired to Tucson, Arizona and lived there for 16 years with his wife, Dorothea Kearney (born January 3, 1927 in Shelton, Washington, deceased February 5, 2011 in Denver, Colorado).
-He was the father of five children (Jan Veile, Kevin Kearney, Erin Leary, Shawn Bassham and Robin Kearney) and had eleven grandchildren (Christopher Kearney; Katie Kearney; Nicholas Kearney; Emma Kearney; Ryan Kearney; Aaron Bassham; Seth Bassham; Graham Veile; Laurel Howard; Trey Howard and Adrianne Leary).
+Kearney retired to Tucson, Arizona, and lived there for 16 years with his wife, Dorothea Kearney (born January 3, 1927, in Shelton, Washington, deceased February 5, 2011, in Denver, Colorado).
+He was the father of five children (Jan Veile, Kevin Kearney, Erin Leary, Shawn Bassham and Robin Kearney) and had eleven grandchildren (Christopher Kearney; Katie Kearney; Nicholas Kearney; Emma Tanabe; Ryan Kearney; Aaron Bassham; Seth Bassham; Graham Veile; Laurel Sanford; Trey Howard and Adrianne Leary).

-Kearney died on May 5, 2010 in Tucson, after an eight-month battle with pancreatic cancer.
+Kearney died on May 5, 2010, in Tucson, after an eight-month battle with pancreatic cancer.